ElementsProject/lightning/doc/lightning-sendpsbt.7.md

 On success, the tx and txid of the transaction are returned, as well as the channel_id of the newly created channel.

-- *txid*: A string that rappresent the hash of transaction which the caller can use to find it on the blockchain.
+- *txid*: A string that rappresent the hash of transaction.
 - *tx*: A string that rappresent the hexadecimal dump of the transaction.

 On failure, one of the following error codes may be returned:

-- -32602.
-Error in given parameters or some error happened during the command process.
+- -32602: Error in given parameters or some error happened during the command process.

 EXAMPLE JSON RESPONSE
 ---------------------